Most sites fall into two categories: Sites that don’t have enough content, and sites that have too much content.

 Today’s action items

-Also, think about your own VEP.
+Think about your own VEP.
 Without feeling like you have to get it 100% right, what do you think your own VEP elements might be?
-We’ll have more specifics on each throughout the week.

-If it feels right to you, share your thoughts on Twitter or Instagram using the #SummerOfStrategy hashtag.
+If it feels right to you, share your thoughts on Twitter or Instagram using the #VEP hashtag.

 Once you confirm, I’ll get you started with a special report on 7 Things Prolific Writers Do Differently — because content always starts with writing.
 Becoming even slightly more prolific will pay off in major ways.